alanleavy/getting_and_cleaning_data/CodeBook.md

 ## tidy_data_1.txt
 The specified requirements for this data set were:

 1. To create a single data set merging the original training and the test sets.
 2. To include only the measurements on the mean and standard deviation for each measurement.
 3. To uses descriptive activity names to name the activities in the data set
 4. To label the data set appropriately with descriptive variable names.
-> 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject
 ### Source Data
 ### Transformations
 ### Feature list

 ## tidy_data_2.txt
+This dataset is a further summarisation of  **tidy_data_1.txt**.
-The specified requirement for this data set was to create a second, independent tidy data set with the average of each variable for each activity and each subject.
+The specified requirement was to create a second, independent tidy data set with the average of each variable for each activity and each subject.
 ### Source Data
 ### Transformations
 ### Feature list